2D Art and Animation

 - Assign vertex weights to bones (Weights mode)

-- Set vertex count based on needed deformation detail—more vertices = smoother deformation, higher computational cost
+- Set the number of vertices based on the desired deformation detail — more vertices = smoother deformation, but higher computational cost

 Spine Integration in Unity

-Official Spine-Unity runtime — paid (included in Spine license), actively maintained.
+The official Spine-Unity runtime is paid (included in the Spine license) and actively supported.
 Components:

 -

-SkeletonMecanim— integrates with Unity Animator Controller (convenient for reusing Mecanim logic) -
+SkeletonMecanim— integration with Unity Animator Controller (useful for reusing Mecanim logic) -

-SkeletonGraphic— for Canvas/UI (renders via CanvasRenderer, not MeshRenderer)
+SkeletonGraphic— for Canvas/UI (rendered via CanvasRenderer, not MeshRenderer)

-Performance note: SkeletonAnimation creates a separate Mesh per instance.
-With 50+ characters on screen, that's 50 draw calls minimum (without batching).
-Solution: SkeletonAnimation Batching via SubmeshSeparator + GPU instancing, or limit simultaneously visible Spine objects.
+An important performance point: SkeletonAnimation creates a separate Mesh per instance.
+With 50+ characters on screen, this is at least 50 draw calls (without batching).
+Solution — SkeletonAnimation Batching via SubmeshSeparator + GPU instancing, or limiting the number of simultaneously visible Spine objects.

-Spine Events — synchronization mechanism: an event in animation (footstep, attack_hit, spawn_particle) dispatches to Unity code via AnimationState.Event.
-Right architecture: Spine Event → UnityEvent → sound/particle/logic.
-Don't hardcode timing—animation can be slowed via timeScale.
+Spine Events — synchronization mechanism: an event in animation (footstep, attack_hit, spawn_particle) is dispatched to Unity code via AnimationState.Event.
+Correct architecture: Spine Event → UnityEvent → sound/particle/logic.
+Do not hardcode synchronization by time — animation can slow down via timeScale.

-Each separate sprite in Unity creates a separate draw call.
-100 UI icons without atlas = 100 draw calls just for UI.
-Sprite Atlas packs sprites into a single texture, batching draw calls for objects using one atlas.
+Every individual sprite in Unity creates a separate draw call.
+100 UI icons without an atlas = 100 draw calls just for UI.
+Sprite Atlas packs sprites into a single texture, allowing batching of draw calls for objects using the same atlas.
+Texture atlas is a technique used in 3D and 2D to reduce texture switching.

 TexturePacker vs Unity Sprite Atlas

-TexturePacker (CodeAndWeb) — external tool, more flexible in packing settings.
-Supports multiple packing algorithms, transparent pixel trimming, edge extrusion to prevent bleeding, export to platform-specific formats (PVRTC for iOS, ETC2 for Android).
+TexturePacker (CodeAndWeb) is an external tool, more flexible in packing settings.
+It supports many packing algorithms, transparent pixel trimming, edge extrusion to prevent bleeding, and export to platform-specific formats (PVRTC for iOS, ETC2 for Android).
+The license pays for itself on the first project with atlases.

-Unity Sprite Atlas (built-in) — convenient for Addressables and dynamic loading.
+Unity Sprite Atlas (built-in) is convenient for Addressables and dynamic loading.
 Two modes: Master Atlas (full control) and Variant Atlas (reduced version for low-end devices via Scale Factor).

 Practical packing rules:

-- Group by scene/screen: everything visible simultaneously goes in one atlas.
-Otherwise, batching doesn't help
+- Group by scene/screen: everything visible at once — in one atlas.
+Otherwise atlas doesn't help with batching

 - Trim transparent pixels: mandatory.
-A sprite with large transparent fields wastes atlas space
+A sprite with large transparent areas wastes space in the atlas

-- Padding: 2-4 pixels between sprites prevents texture bleeding with mipmapping and UV filtering
+- Padding: 2-4 pixels between sprites prevents texture bleeding during mipmapping and UV filtering

 Texture Compression Formats